 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 272 1,309 41 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$4,520.20 \$3,911.31 \$2,394.28 p) Number of students in line a who were awarded an institutional non-need- based athletic scholarship or grant 0 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0.00 \$0.00 \$0.00
+Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 203 977 13 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$8,813.44 \$8,579.79 \$4,165.38 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 64 202 2 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$11,637.23 \$12,392.08 \$7,007.00

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5 and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
 Include:

-- 2011 undergraduate class who graduated between July 1, 2010 and June 30, 2011 who started at your institution as first-time students and received a bachelor's degree between July 1, 2010 and June 30, 2011. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+- \ 2018 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.